How UVC Sterilization Works

 Some starters are good quality, and some are junk, and simply just fail prematurely.
 Sometimes these fail completely where nothing will happen with your UV lamp or sometimes partly where it cannot pre-heat a hot cathode UV-C lamp properly resulting in "flashing".

-If you have an electronic ballast and your bulb is flashing, I would check your connection first, bulb second, and ballast third.
+Also, if you have an electronic ballast and your bulb is flashing, I would check your connection first, bulb second, and ballast third.
 Be sure your contacts are properly seated onto your bulb, and all wires are connected properly.

 Since most UV ballasts are electronic nowadays, the flashing may be the result of the ballast simply not having the correct "surge" voltage to light the UV-C Bulb.